barklan/concurrency/notes.md

 It is interesting that with this demands the channel serves two functions - delivering message and synchronizing routines.

 ### Some advanced shit with channels

-// TODO examples from *learn go by example* , advanced concurrency patterns talk and this article https://go.dev/blog/pipelines

 ## Asynchronous